WBEV-FM

 WBEV-FM (95.3 MHz) is a radio station broadcasting a full-service oldies music format.
-Licensed to Beaver Dam, Wisconsin, United States, the station is currently owned by Good Karma Brands.
+Licensed to Beaver Dam, Wisconsin, United States, the station is currently owned by Good Karma Sports.

+History

+From its sign-on in 1968 until 1976, WBEV-FM simulcast the programming of WBEV 1430.
+In 1976, the station call letters were changed to WXRO and it began airing the Drake Chenault "Great American Country" automated format.
 On July 12, 2019, the then-WXRO changed formats from country to hot adult contemporary, branded as "95X".